hummingbot/hbui-boilerplate-webpack/README.md

     └───gihub_auth.json
 ```

-Copy & paste the following code and replace `your-github-user-name` with your own username, and replace `your-token-here` with your personal access token.
+Copy the following code and paste it in the file `gihub_auth.json`.
+Then, replace `your-github-user-name` with your own username, and `your-token-here` with your personal access token.

 ```
 {